top of page

 Eligibility is based on the classrooms' ability to support the individual needs of each child in the Montessori environment.
 A priority is extended to children who have an established grounding in Montessori through attending a Montessori pre-school, or for children who have siblings already in the class.

-For children aged five and those with limited to no prior experience in a Montessori environment, we offer a well-established transition programme.
+For children aged five and those with limited to no prior experience in a Montessori environment, we offer a well-established transition programme in a preparatory classroom.
 This programme is designed to equip them with the skills they need in the classroom.
 They learn independence, grace and courtesy, sharing resources, looking after the class environment and making choices in learning areas to follow their interests.

 Out of Zone applications are accepted for the Montessori classrooms as they are treated as part of a special programme.